28 February 2019

 Levi broke my train of thoughts by asking: “Hey J, can I see your knife?”

 If it weren’t for Levi, I’d be the runt of our litter on the balcony.
 He’s a 5’4″ thin jewish guy from Santa Monica who can eat whatever he wants without gaining girth.
 With curly hair, thick designer glasses and an erudite demeanor, he looks like Malcom Gladwell, or like Seth Godin wearing a floppy afro wig.
 His personality matches Malcom and Seth, the type of guy who carries a thesauruses into a dive bar and has a brain full of facts about everything on the table.
 He graduated from UCSD in software engineering and began to focus on the then-nascent concept of cyber security, and has been in San Diego since.
-He lives east of Qualcomm stadium, in the more affordable suburbs, where his wife, a San Diego native an inch taller than him, stays at home and focuses on raising the kids while he puts in extra hours.
+He lives in one of the expensive suburbs, where his wife, a San Diego native an inch taller than him, stays at home and focuses on being there for the kids when they come home from school while he puts in extra hours.
+Levi’s also immune to hangovers, another super-power common among everyone in our group of friends except for me.

 I spun the Leatherman around my palm and flipped it over a few times with a flick of my fingers to show both sides.
 I caught it with the bottle opener side facing away from me, and held it up.

 “I think in terms of innovation,” I said, lost in thought.
 “A lot of people think innovation is adding more gadgets,” I nodded towards the knife, “like a bottle opener, and that entrepreneurship is selling your gadget.
 But I’d like to get people thinking about solving problems, not depending on the government to do it for them.
-But apparently that’s not part of this term’s policy for Cuba.”
+But apparently that’s not part of this term’s policy for Cuba; politics aside, if we could get more people solving their own problems, governments would have less control over them.”

 “That’s what you do at USD, isn’t it?”
 Erin asked.

-“No one knows how to train for the unknown, so we’re trying to get them focused on problem solving as a team rather than job training as an individual.
+“No one knows how to train for the unknown,” I said, “so we’re trying to get them focused on problem solving as a team rather than job training as an individual.
+It’s like with wrestling: be able to perform as an individual, but still work as a team.
 It’s a mindset that’s easier to accept the younger it begins.”

 As if on que, a little girl’s voice from inside say, “Uncle J?”